 See our pages on managing stress for more information on the links between stress and mental health.

-Some experts believe that experiencing a lot of emotional distress as a child can cause you to develop bipolar disorder.
+Some evidence suggests that experiencing a great deal of emotional distress as a child may increase the risk of developing schizoaffective disorder.
 This can include experiences like:

-If you experience schizoaffective disorder, you are more likely to have a close family member who also experiences symptoms and moods (though they might not have a diagnosis).
+If you experience schizoaffective disorder, you're more likely to have a family member who also experiences symptoms of schizophrenia or bipolar disorder (even if they don’t have a diagnosis).

-However, this does not necessarily mean that there is a 'schizoaffective gene' – family links are likely to be much more complex.
-For example, researchers think that environmental factors can also be triggers for experiencing symptoms of schizoaffective disorder, schizophrenia and bipolar disorder.
-And for most people, family members are an influential part of your environment as you grow up.
+Researchers think that environmental factors may explain why some people experience symptoms of schizoaffective disorder, schizophrenia and bipolar disorder.
+And family members can be a very influential part of your environment as you grow up.

 I have a long family history of mental health problems, my Dad and his twin had a diagnosis of schizophrenia and my Mum and her Mum had a diagnosis of bipolar.